 Figure.
-7.7.1 - 18.
-Wiring diagram of point sensors.
+7.7 - 20.
+Point sensor connection with two wire cable.

 - 1. Open the sensor covers and detach the connectors. - 2.
 Attach the cable to the connector and to the arc protection device. - 3.
 Reattach the connectors to the sensor. - 4.
 Run the auto-configuration procedure.
 See System setup for more details.